sanatanisher01/myday-gla/README.md

 8. Visit `http://127.0.0.1:8000/` in your browser.

-### Deployment on Render
+### Deployment on Railway

-This project is configured for deployment on Render.
-The deployment is automated using the `render.yaml` configuration file.
+This project is configured for deployment on Railway.
+The deployment is automated using the `railway.json` configuration file.

 #### Prerequisites

-1. A Render account
+1. A Railway account
 2. A Cloudinary account for media storage
 3. (Optional) An email service account for sending emails

 #### Deployment Steps

 1. Fork or clone this repository to your GitHub account
+2. Create a new project on Railway
-2. Connect your GitHub repository to Render
+3. Connect your GitHub repository to Railway
-3. Render will automatically detect the `render.yaml` file and set up the services
+4. Add a PostgreSQL database to your project
-4. Configure the environment variables in the Render dashboard:
+5. Configure the environment variables in the Railway dashboard:
+   - `DJANGO_SECRET_KEY`: A secure random key for Django
+   - `DJANGO_DEBUG`: Set to False for production
+   - `RAILWAY_ENVIRONMENT`: Set to production
    - `CLOUDINARY_CLOUD_NAME`: Your Cloudinary cloud name
    - `CLOUDINARY_API_KEY`: Your Cloudinary API key
    - `CLOUDINARY_API_SECRET`: Your Cloudinary API secret